refinery-labs/refinery/front-end/README.md

 - Use Vuex instead of local state, unless you have a good reason!
 - Laziness is a virtue but don't be lazy now.
 The truly lazy do work up front, since they will probably forget otherwise.

+## Adding a new store
+Go read the instructions in `src/store/store-accessor.ts` for how to add a new Vuex store.

 ## Debugging